Sports Economy: a Driver of Growth and Employment that Needs to be Leveraged

 Download the synthesis

-In its opinion titled “Sports Economy: a Driver of Growth and Employment that Needs to be Leveraged”, the Economic, Scientific and Environmental Council (CESE) underscores the huge impact the sports economy sector has particularly on the youth and future generations, with a potentially substantial part to take in the process for driving the country’s socioeconomic development.
+In its opinion titled “Sports Economy: a Driver of Growth and Employment that Needs to be Leveraged”, the Economic, Social and Environmental Council (CESE) underscores the huge impact the sports economy sector has particularly on the youth and future generations, with a potentially substantial part to take in the process for driving the country’s socioeconomic development.

 Despite the importance of the demographic dividend of the Moroccan youth as a springboard for the development of the sports economy, the Council explains in its opinion, the sector continues to show a series of fragilities and dysfunctions that hinder any transformation of it into a real vector of job and wealth creation.